delphicventurescode/mjolnir_poeto_book_series/oldbooks_newbooks/README.md

 ## New books

 .
-A heartbreaking Work of Staggering Genius
+A Heartbreaking Work of Staggering Genius, Redux

 .
 Kantoj Inter Kolonoj